-Philip is the managing director at Minton Morrill and brings with him a wealth of skill and technical knowledge, having previously headed the criminal department at Lester Morrill for 10 years.
+Philip is a consultant solicitor and brings with him a wealth of skill and technical knowledge, having previously headed the criminal department at Lester Morrill for 10 years.

 He has a modern style of management, being approachable to our team whilst simultaneously ensuring the highest quality services are delivered to our clients.
 He remains an integral part of the criminal law team, having vast experience of heavyweight cases, including utilising his higher rights of audience in the Crown Court and at the same time expanding his expertise in road traffic offences.
 He is described in Chambers’ Guide to the Legal Profession as “astonishingly bright” and has contributed significantly to the departments’ inclusion in the ‘Legal 500’.

 Philip is often approached to represent other lawyers when they face investigation or criminal prosecution as well as other individuals who work within the criminal justice system.
 He is able to put clients at their ease, explain complicated issues in simple ways and is at home in police station, Magistrates’ or Crown Courts advancing the best interests of those he represents.
 He brings to every case, no matter what the allegation, formidable experience and tactical understanding, which reputation draws clients to him from all over the country.